hanssmail/quantQ/README.md

 ### Bioinformatics

 We have implemented the Needleman-Wunsch algorithm developed in bioinformatics which can be used to align two sequences (nucleotide sequences or general finite-length sequences) using principles of dynamic programming.
 Functions are within the ```.quantQ.stats``` name space.
+The local matching using Smith-Waterman algorithm is available as well.
 Levenshtein distance calculated with Wagner-Fischer algorithm has been added.

 ### Dynamic Time Warp